hikergit/paxos-chat/README.md

 TODO:
+    0. Can not connect to CAEN computer, connection refused
     1. Set up simple client server communication with chat log.
 Need ClientID, clientSeqNum, and message
     2. Implement more logic